LuKzuX/About-myself/README.md

 I am self-taught, currently studying to become a fullstack programmer.

-I really want to have a job in the area and i have experience with web development.
+I really want to have a job in the area and i have experience with:
+- Javascript
+- Node.js
+- Express
+- React
+- MongoDB